taynguyen3110/e-commerce/README.md

 Feel free to open issues or submit pull requests.
 Contributions are welcome for bug fixes, new features, or improvements.

-## License
+## Design Credit

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is based on a free design from the Figma Community.
+Design by hamzanaeem778@gmail.com — [Link to Figma Design](https://www.figma.com/community/file/1273571982885059508).

 ---